How to Organize Kitchen Drawers: Simple Steps That Actually Work

 TIP: Rolling up dish towels frees up space.

 I was able to eliminate one plastic separator.
-The extra space provided room to roll up a piece of the rubber waffle liner that I use under cutting boards.
+The extra space allowed me to roll up a piece of the rubber waffle liner I use under cutting boards.

 The ice cream/cookie scoops were in another drawer but made more sense here.